How to Implement AppLocker Using Intune

 • Click on OK.

-• Press Windows + R to open Run Dialog box.
+• Press Windows key + R to open the Run Dialog box.

 Add Applocker default rules